Now playing

 Production Notes/Music Credits:

 Please be advised that the music is presented here for your listening pleasure and for promotional purposes only ("Fair Use" Musical Content Copyright Disclaimer Under Section 107 of the Copyright Act 1976).
 No copyright infringement is intended!
-We don't own the rights to this music: and, it is presented here for promotional use only.
-We encourage you to promote the artists and their music; please don't download and share the music and rob the artists of needed income!
-Music for sale should be purchased while music distributed for promotion purposes should be treated as such and not shared!
+We don't own the rights to this music; it is presented here for promotional use only.
+We encourage you to promote the artists and their music; please don't download and share them and rob the artists of needed income!
+I, nor this blog, make any claims of ownership over any of the videos, songs, photos, or graphics used for this post because they all belong to their respective owners.

-♫Please press the music player button below to listen now (small triangle in the Music player/TV Frame).
+♫Please click the music player button below to listen now (a small triangle in the Music player/TV Frame).

 Let us promote the culture of the Caribbean diaspora: